Geometry-Aware Sampling-Based Motion Planning on Riemannian Manifolds: Related Work

-In contrast to techniques that rely on explicit discretization of the configuration space, sampling-based planners such as RRT~\cite{lavalle2001randomized} and RRT*~\cite{karaman2011sampling} scale well to high-dimensional configuration spaces.
+\looseness=-1 In contrast to techniques that rely on explicit discretization of the configuration space, sampling-based planners such as RRT~\cite{lavalle2001randomized} and RRT*~\cite{karaman2011sampling} scale well to high-dimensional spaces.
 However, standard implementations typically rely on Euclidean metrics for distance computations, often ignoring the underlying geometry of the configuration space.
-While constrained motion planning methods ensure feasibility by employing projection or retraction operators to maintain samples on implicitly defined manifolds~\cite{henderson2002multiple,csucan2012motion,jaillet2012path,kim2016tangent,kingston2018sampling}, they generally still rely on ambient-space metrics.
-Some methods approximate geodesic paths through sampling~\cite{salzman2013motion}, while others use Riemannian metrics to guide sampling in rigid-body planning~\cite{wilmarth1999motion}, for example.
+While constrained motion planning methods ensure feasibility by employing projection or retraction operators to maintain samples on implicitly defined manifolds~\cite{henderson2002multiple,csucan2012motion,jaillet2012path,kim2016tangent,kingston2018sampling,kingston2019exploring}, they generally still use the ambient metric from the configuration space (e.g., Euclidean distance) to measure the distances between samples.
+Some methods approximate geodesic paths through sampling~\cite{salzman2013motion}, while others use Riemannian metrics to guide sampling~\cite{wilmarth1999motion}.
 More recent approaches, such as RRT*-R, incorporate Riemannian metrics into planning on low-dimensional submanifolds~\cite{zhang2025rrt}.
 Our method generalizes these approaches by integrating geometry-aware subroutines into sampling-based planners, ensuring that resulting paths are not only feasible with respect to manifold constraints but also asymptotically optimal with respect to the intrinsic Riemannian metric.

 Several methods exploit geometric structure by designing or reshaping Riemannian metrics to encode constraints or task-relevant features.
 Under this formulation, the cost of moving between configurations is expressed through a Riemannian metric on joint space, capturing the geometry of the configuration manifold~\cite{chen2016improved,laux2021robot,laux2023boundary}.
 Metrics can also blend information from both joint and task spaces.
 This is especially useful when dealing with task-space constraints such as obstacle avoidance.
 Rather than treating these as cost terms or hard constraints, one can define metrics in task space that reflect obstacle geometry and pull them back to configuration space, yielding geodesics that naturally curve around obstacles~\cite{ratliff2015understanding,mainprice2016warping,mainprice2020interior,bao2025geodesic}.
 This geometric reformulation has been shown to improve convergence in motion optimization methods such as CHOMP~\cite{ratliff2009chomp}.